2016–17 S.L. Benfica season: August–November

+December–January

 December began with a 2–1 away defeat to Marítimo, followed by a 2–1 home loss to Napoli in the Champions League.
 The team then earned a 2–1 home win against Sporting, a 3–0 away win over Real SC in the Taça de Portugal, a 1–0 away win against Estoril, a 2–0 home win over Rio Ave, and a 1–0 home victory against Paços de Ferreira in the Taça da Liga, finishing the year with a four-point lead at the top of the league.

 The new year opened with a 4–0 win over Vizela in the Taça da Liga, followed by consecutive 2–0 away wins against Vitória de Guimarães in the league and Taça da Liga.
 A 3–3 home draw with Boavista was followed by a 6–2 home win against Leixões in the Taça de Portugal quarter-finals and a 4–0 league win over Tondela.
 However, Benfica then suffered two defeats: a 3–1 loss to Moreirense in the Taça da Liga semi-finals and a 1–0 away defeat to Vitória de Setúbal, ending January eliminated from the Taça da Liga, in the semi-finals of the Taça de Portugal, and holding a one-point lead over Porto.

+February–April

 After a difficult January, Benfica won all of its matches in February: home victories over Nacional and Arouca, a 1–0 win against Borussia Dortmund in the Champions League round of 16, a 1–0 away win over Braga secured by a goal from Kostas Mitroglou, a 3–1 home victory against Chaves, and a 2–1 away win over Estoril in the Taça de Portugal semi-finals.
 This was followed by a 1–0 away defeat to Feirense and a 4–0 away loss to Borussia Dortmund, which eliminated Benfica from the Champions League.
 The team then responded with a 4–0 home win over Belenenses and a 0–0 away draw with Paços de Ferreira.

 On 1 April, Benfica hosted Porto in a decisive league match.
 The game ended 1–1, allowing Benfica to retain its lead, followed by a 3–3 home draw with Estoril in the Taça de Portugal semi-finals, which qualified Benfica for its first final in three years.
 Subsequent results included a 1–0 away win over Moreirense, a 3–0 home victory against Marítimo, and a 1–1 away draw with Sporting, in which center-back Lindelöf scored from a free kick.
 A 2–1 home win over Estoril closed the month with Benfica holding a three-point league lead and a place in the Taça de Portugal final.